dan-sazonov/id3-editor/README.md

 - To remove all data from the tracks, run the program with the `-d` or `--delete` flag.
 Any other flags will be ignored.
 - If you need to go back to editing the previous track in the interactive mode, enter the `^` character in any field.
 - In interactive mode, two colons after the letters _a_, _o_ or _u_ will be replaced with this letter with an umlaut.
 For example, `Mo::tley Cru::e` will be replaced by `Mötley Crüe`.
+- To avoid bugs, the data entered by the user will be validated.
+To enable it, set the `SKIP_VALIDATION` variable in `config.py` to `True`.
+Be careful using it!
+- By default, the track number and the release year will be deleted in the minimal mode.
+To leave them, set the `LEAVE_SOME_DATA` variable in `config.py` to `True`.
 - To view the quick help, run the program with the `-h` or `--help` flag.

 ## 🤝 Contributing